The CAPS Action Plan

 Investigations

 CAPS conducts hundreds of undercover investigations each year.
-Our targets include not only pet shops but also the huge network of USDA-licensed breeders and brokers who supply pet shops with animals.
+Our targets include not only pet shops but also the huge network of USDA-licensed breeders and brokers who supply pet shops and the internet with animals.
 Undercover CAPS investigators have been inside more than 1,000 puppy-and-kitten mills.
-Videos and reports from our investigations have helped expose the disturbing realities of commercial dog and cat breeding.
-These investigations also provide important evidence for our ongoing legal, legislative, and outreach efforts.

 See samples of CAPS undercover investigations